 Submission of RA Filings – Secure FTP

-Pursuant to section 4.4 of D. 08-06-031, Energy Division has elected to require LSEs to file electronically for RA Filings since 2009 compliance year, and will continue that for the 2013 compliance year.
-Appendices A and D LSEs RA Filings.
+RA Filings are now all done in Excel 2007 format.
+Please do not save the templates in 2003 format, as that will disable several formulas and compliance checks built into the templates.
+Appendices A and D instruct LSEs how to electronically submit RA Filings.
 LSEs are encouraged to contact Energy Division immediately for any questions or issues relating to the Secure FTP application.
 LSEs may need to reregister periodically, as the Secure FTP system may purge users after a period of inactivity.
 Additionally, in the case of unforeseen system failures, Energy Division will notify LSEs with alternate arrangements.

 In light of the electronic nature of the submissions, LSEs are required to use the following naming convention when submitting compliance filings to the CPUC, CEC, and CAISO as follows:

-[1-10 character name of LSE][first three letters of month or LOC for Year Ahead Local][YA for year ahead, or MA for month ahead][last 2 digits of the year][.xls].
-For example, ACMELSE’s Year Ahead template for August 2013 would be named as follows: ACMELSEAugYA09.xls.
+[1-10 character name of LSE][first three letters of month or LOC for Year Ahead Local][YA for year ahead, or MA for month ahead][last 2 digits of the year][.xlsx] For example, ACMELSE’s Year Ahead template for August 2013 would be named as follows: ACMELSEAugYA09.xls.
 Filenames are not case sensitive.

 LSEs will use the Secure FTP client available at the url below to transmit the following three files: https://cpucftp.cpuc.ca.gov/courier/1000@/mail_user_login.html?